We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Antiretroviral therapy helps keep HIV from progressing to AIDS.
 It also helps reduce the risk of transmitting HIV to others.

-These antiretroviral medications are grouped into six classes:
+These antiretroviral medications are grouped into seven classes:

 - nucleoside reverse transcriptase inhibitors (NRTIs)

 - protease inhibitors